kkarbowiak/cpp-argparse/tutorial/readme.md

  * The help message is a bit different.
  * When using the `--verbosity` option, one must specify some arbitrary value.

 The above example accepts arbitrary values for `--verbosity`, but for our simple program, only two values are actually useful, `true` and `false`.
-Let's modify the code accordingly:
+Let's modify the code accordingly (`optional1.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>